-This oscillator is designed for the system clock.
-The HALT mode stops the system oscillator and ignores any external signals to conserve power.
+This oscillator is designed for system clocks.
+The HALT mode stops the system oscillator and ignores an external signal to conserve power.

 A crystal across OSCI and OSCO is needed to provide the feedback and phase shift required for the oscillator.
 No other external components are required.
-If preferred, a resonator can also be connected between OSCI and OSCO for oscillation to occur, but two external capacitors connected between OSCI, OSCO and ground are required.
+Instead of a crystal, a resonator can also be connected between OSCI and OSCO to get a frequency reference, but two external capacitors in OSCI and OSCO are required.

 The WDT oscillator is a free running on-chip RC oscillator, and no external components are required.
-Even if the system enters the power down mode, the system clock stops running, but the WDT oscillator still continues to run.
-The WDT oscillator can be disabled by a configuration option to conserve power.
+Even if the system enters the power down mode, the system clock is stopped, but the WDT oscillator still works.
+The WDT oscillator can be disabled by ROM code option to conserve power.